What is Court Reporting

 If you’re thinking about a career in court reporting, you’re probably wondering “what is court reporting” and “what does a court reporter actually do?”
-A career in court reporting and captioning can go far beyond the walls of the courtroom.
+A career in providing captioning and court reporting services can go far beyond the walls of the courtroom.
 To give you a glimpse into the life of a court reporter, we’ve summarized some relevant details below.

 What Does a Court Reporter Do?

 According to the NCRA, court reporters are “highly trained professionals who share a unique ability to convert the spoken word into information that can be read, searched and archived.”
 Court reporters, also known as stenographers or Certified Shorthand Reporters (CSRs), capture and preserve a record of what transpired during legal proceedings, including depositions, hearings, arbitrations and trials.
 The final deliverable, a verbatim transcript of the proceeding, can be used as evidence at trial.
 In addition to legal proceedings, court reporters can also provide closed captioning service for live television broadcasts as well as other events.

 Becoming a court reporter requires special education and training, certifications and years of mastering the craft.
 Upon completion of a court reporting degree or program, a court reporter will be able to type upwards of 225 words per minute!
 As the NCRA describes, court reporters are at the forefront of technology and constantly upgrade their software and hardware to ensure that they have the most reliable, current and accurate method to capture the record.
 They even can synchronize their transcript with a digital audio or digital video recording to provide a searchable, multimedia record.

 What Type of Careers are Available to Court Reporters?